Damon Krukowski

 Damon Krukowski (born September 6, 1963) is an American musician, poet and writer.
-He was a member of the dreampop band Galaxie 500 and the psychedelic rock band Magic Hour, and is half of the psychedelic folk duo Damon and Naomi.
+He was a member of the dreampop band Galaxie 500 and the psychedelic rock band Magic Hour, and is half of the psychedelic folk duo Damon & Naomi.
 He is also a published poet and writer.

 Music

 Krukowski was the drummer with the dreampop band Galaxie 500 on all their recordings from 1987 until their split in 1991.
 He has also recorded three albums and toured with the psychedelic rock band Magic Hour.
-Since Galaxie 500's split he has worked as duo with his partner Naomi Yang as Damon and Naomi.
+Since Galaxie 500's split he has worked as duo with his partner Naomi Yang as Damon & Naomi.

 Publishing

-In 1989 Krukowski and his partner set up the independent book publisher Exact Change who specialise in publishing 19th and 20th century avant-garde literature.
+In 1989 Krukowski and his partner set up the independent book publisher Exact Change, which specialises in publishing 19th and 20th century avant-garde literature.

 Writing and journalism

 Krukowski has written poetry and prose works as well as writing extensively on music, sound and the music industry for Pitchfork and has had books on the subject published.